Schemes

 Operational researchers commonly work with economists, statisticians, social researchers, scientists and those in policy.
 Whilst most OR Fast Streamers only work in analytical posts, it is also possible to take up generalist posts, such as working in a private office (working directly with a Minister and liaising with departments on their behalf).

-You will join the Government Operational Research Service (GORS) with access to over 1000 members.
-Promotion and successful completion of the scheme will see you earn around £50k to 60k.
+You will join the Government Operational Research Service (GORS) with access to over 1,200 members.
+Successful completion of the scheme and subsequently gaining promotion will see you earn around £50k to 60k.

 Your progression through the programme